-- Cut the tofu into triangular pieces about 1/2 inch thick.
-You can also cut the tofu into cubes but, you will find that triangles are the easiest shape with which to work.
+- Cut the tofu into rectangular or triangular pieces about 1/2 inch thick.
+You can also cut the tofu into cubes but, you will find that rectangular triangles are the easiest shape with which to work.

 - Place the tofu triangles in a non-stick frying pan over medium heat, making sure they are laid out flat.
 They should also be well separated and not touching.
 If your pan is too small to allow this, cook them in batches.

 - Cook the tofu until it is golden brown, pressing down firmly on the tofu triangles with a spatula during cooking.
 You will hear hissing and see the water coming out of the tofu as it cooks.

 - Turn the tofu triangles over and dry fry the other side, pressing down with the spatula and cooking until golden brown.